Senate Republicans, offering Wednesday hearing, give Kavanaugh accuser a few more hours to respond

 Fox News was told that the Republican senators want an answer “by the end of the day.”

 In a statement released Friday evening, Senate Judiciary Committee Chairman Chuck Grassley extended the deadline for a response to 10 p.m.
-If there's no response, or a rejection of the offer, Grassley said in a statement, the committe may set a vote on Kavanaugh's nomination for Monday.
+If there's no response, or a rejection of the offer, Grassley said in a statement, the committe may set a vote on Kavanaugh's nomination for Monday. (procedurally, the closing of Senate debate on the nomination, and full confirmation would still take several days.)

 “I’m extending the deadline for response yet again to 10 o’clock this evening," Grassley said.
 "I’m providing a notice of a vote to occur Monday in the event that Dr. Ford’s attorneys don’t respond or Dr. Ford decides not to testify.
 In the event that we can come to a reasonable resolution as I’ve been seeking all week, then I will postpone the committee vote to accommodate her testimony."